bgopikrishna/content/blog/error-boundaries-in-react.md

 coverImageCredits: ''

 ---
-## Objectives

-* What are error boundaries in react?
-* How to use them?
-* Limitations
-* A simple demo

 ## What are error boundaries?

-Error boundaries are the special react components that help us to catch the errors.
-Using Error Boundaries we can also show a fallback UI if something goes wrong (Like an uncaught error).
+Error boundaries are unique react components that help us catch the errors in a React Application.
+Using Error Boundaries, we can also show a fallback UI if something goes wrong (Like an uncaught error).

 In plain English, Error boundaries are like try-catch blocks for the UI with some catches (We'll see them in the latter part of this article).

-For example, if a component failed to render content due to some case being not handled or you are trying to access a key in the object which doesn’t exist etc.
+For example, if a component failed to render content due to some case not being handled or you are trying to access a key in the object which doesn’t exist etc.

-If it’s wrapped with an Error boundary when the error happens instead of the application going completely blank, We can render a fallback UI.
+If it’s wrapped with an Error boundary when the error happens, we can render a fallback UI instead of the application going completely blank.

 We'll see this in action during the implementation of an example application.